alangnt/alangnt/README.md

-🎓 Web Development Student | Passionate about AI and Machine Learning
+🎓 Data Scientist and Web Developer | Passionate about AI and Machine Learning

 Hello everyone! 👋